 After the political changes of 1989 and the transition to a market-oriented economy, Poland has achieved significant economic success.
 In 2004 it became a member of the European Union (EU).
 Driven by extensive domestic demand, exports and foreign investment, Poland has developed strong economic fundamentals.
-This was clearly visible in 2009 when Poland remained the only country in the EU that managed to maintain positive GDP growth.
-Between 2006 and 2018, the cumulative GDP growth in Poland reached 53%.
+This was clearly visible in 2009 when Poland remained the only country in the EU that manager to maintain positive GDP growth.

-Poland is one of the largest countries in the European Union (by population) and its GDP in 2022 was 4.9% higher in real terms compared to 2021.
+Poland is one of the largest countries in the European Union (by population) and its GDP in 2023 was 0.2% higher in real terms compared to 2022.
 All this indicates that Poland will continue to be one of the EU leaders in economic growth rates also in the years to come.

 There are several factors that contribute to the rapid growth of Poland's economy and make the country an attractive destination for foreign investors at the same time.
 Poland offers a well-educated workforce with competitive labour costs.
 Salaries and wages in Poland, despite a visible rising trend, are still markedly lower than in Western European countries.